Berkeley-CS195/sp23/content/readings.md

 Consequentialism (two short readings):
    - "[Philosophy - Ethics: Consequentialism][consequentialism1]"
-   - "[The Status of Moral Emotions in Consequentialist Moral Reasoning, pages 1-7 only][consequentialism2]"
+   - "[The Status of Moral Emotions in Consequentialist Moral Reasoning][consequentialism2]" - pages 1-7 only
    - For even more, see [Stanford's Encyclopedia of Philosophy][consequentialism3] or [The University of Tenneesse's Encyclopedia of Philosophy][consequentialism4].
 These are not required readings and are fairly technical, dense reads.

    [drones1]: http://www.nytimes.com/2015/04/24/world/asia/drone-strikes-reveal-uncomfortable-truth-us-is-often-unsure-about-who-will-die.html?_r=0